phamphihungbk/tinny-docker/README.md

 - Run `make build-node` to build container with NodeJS environment
 - Run `make build-php` to build container with PHP environment
 - Run `make down` to stop container
-- Run `make create-db` to create a new table on MySQL
+- Run `make db-create` to create a new table on MySQL
 - Run `make terraform-validate` to check all Terraform config
 - Run `make terraform-init` to install Terraform dependencies
 - Run `make terraform-plan` will show execution plan